ameen-alibi/ufc-fighting-style-categorizer/README.md

 For the fighters dataset, I generated a unique identifier using the fighter’s full name and nickname.
 Finally, instead of just scraping the fighters’ stats, I extracted them from the fights dataset using joins and aggregation functions.

+You can both raw and preprocessed data on [Kaggle](https://www.kaggle.com/datasets/aminealibi/ufc-fights-fighters-and-events-dataset)

 ---

 ### Data Cleaning